 If you’re a woman over 50 you know that your body is changing from head to toe, including the hair!

-We can struggle, agonize, complain and be frustrated as time goes on.
+We can struggle, agonize, complain and be frustrated as time goes on with our aging hair.
 Or, we can embrace our natural mature beauty, treat ourselves with care and respect, and look for ways to maintain a healthy and youthful appearance.
 That approach gets my vote.
 How about you?